S0x12c/write-ups/Protostar/ARM_stack1.md

 ![alt text](img/ARM_stack1_09.png)

-We got the information that the offset is 64, so now we know, that after 64 characters we override the value in r3 register.
+We got the information that the offset is 64, so now we know, that after 64 characters we will override the value in r3 register.

 ### Overwriting the variable value